Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Conclusion

 \section{Conclusion}

-We introduce a fair multi-agent multi-armed bandit framework that integrates selective probing with Nash Social Welfare objectives, enabling efficient information gathering and balanced decision-making.
-Our offline greedy probing algorithm provides theoretical guarantees, while the online extension ensures sublinear regret.
-Experiments on synthetic and real-world ridesharing data validate its effectiveness, demonstrating superior performance over baselines.
-The results confirm that probing refines reward estimates and improves the trade-off between exploration and exploitation, making our framework suitable for practical resource allocation.
+We propose a fair MA-MAB framework combining selective probing with Nash Social Welfare objectives for efficient information gathering and equitable assignments.
+Our offline greedy algorithm attains a constant‐factor approximation bound and the online extension guarantees sublinear regret.
+Experiments on synthetic and real‐world ridesharing data show refined reward estimates, improved exploration–exploitation balance, and superior performance over baselines, demonstrating practical applicability.